panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 ---
-title: Recipes of Concise Arrow Functions in JavaScript
+title: Arrow Functions Shortening Recipes in JavaScript
-description: Useful tips on how to write consice arrow functions in JavaScript.
+description: Arrow functions in JavaScript can be shortened to provide a concise and straightforward code.
 published: "2019-07-30"
 modified: "2019-07-30"
 thumbnail: "./images/arrows.jpg"